brunucoelho/brunucoelho/README.md

 # 👋 Hi there!
 I’m Bruno Coelho;
-- 🔁 in career transition
+- 🔁 In career transition, and looking for an opportunity in the technology area.
-- 👀 👀 I’m interested in learn about Data engineering, data science and all about.
+- 👀 I’m interested in learn about Data engineering, data science and all about.
 But also always pursuing learn news things.
 - 🌱 I’m currently learning Python, SLQ and DataBases.

 <!--- 💞️ I’m looking to collaborate on ...